qwell/disorder-in-the-court/README-TylerTechnologies.md

 - **[Tyler Technologies - Court Case Management Plus](#tyler-technologies-–-court-case-management-plus)** is used in Georgia.
 In February 2022, a different Tyler Technologies court records platform had a similar vulnerability that allowed the website [judyrecords.com](judyrecords.com) to accidentally scrape sensitive data.

-While all of the platforms allowed unintended public access to restricted documents, the severity varied due to the levels of restrictions that could be bypassed and the discoverability of document IDs.
+While all of the platforms allowed unintended public access to restricted documents, the severity varied based on the levels of restrictions that could be bypassed and the discoverability of document IDs.
 The methods used to exploit each of the vulnerabilities also varied, but could all be performed by an unauthenticated attacker using only a browser's developer tools.

 ## Platforms